Dr Kathie Overeem is not currently taking on new clients.

 I want to make sure the people I work with experience the most effective mind-body practices.

 I have worked with private clients that have experienced stress, anxiety, complex trauma, c-PTSD, PTSD, and eating disorders.
 I have also worked within community organisations and Queensland Health facilitating programs that support adults and youth experiencing complex mental illness, complex trauma, and alcohol and other drug rehabilitation.

 I create content on topics including body-based theories of emotion, the mind-body connection, body awareness and resilience, and the impact of emotional trauma on the mind and body.
 I've also been invited to speak on topics associated with resilience, how trauma-sensitive yoga works to reduce symptoms of trauma, and the mind-body connection.

 Kathie (PhD, Psychology) has over 13 years of academic research experience.
-During that time she published research and lectured on topics on a range of psychology and neuroscience topics including emotional memory, personality psychology, biological psychology, behavioural and systems neuroscience, cognition, and molecular biology.
+During that time she published research and lectured on topics including emotional memory, schizophrenia, personality psychology, biological psychology, behavioural and systems neuroscience, cognition, and molecular biology.

 She has held research positions in New Zealand (University of Canterbury, and Otago), The USA (Yale University), and in Australia (The Queensland Brain Institute); as well as lecturing positions in New Zealand (The University of Canterbury, and Otago) and the USA (Qunnipiac University).

 The Transition to Yoga

-After working in academia for over 13 years and practicing yoga since 2008, I wanted to make a career shift that would be more aligned with my core passions- psychology and yoga.
+After working in academia for over 13 years and practicing yoga since 2008, I wanted to make a career shift that would be more aligned with my core passions- psychology, yoga, and teaching.
 Being interested in the transformational effects of yoga and having a research background in emotional memory, I was following research on how beneficial yoga practices can be for mental health and well-being.
 As the field was growing, I knew this was the space I wanted to be working in.

 Recommended Books and Resources